silverstripeltd/silverstripe-forager/docs/en/customising_more.md

 ### canIndexInSearch(): bool

+An extension point that allows you to add supplementary logic to the `shouldIndex()` method for determining whether a record should be indexed.

+### overrideShouldIndex(): bool

-A DataObject extension implementing this method can supply custom logic for determining if the record should be indexed.
+A DataObject implementing this method _completely_ overrides the default `shouldIndex()` logic for determining whether a record should be indexed.

-### shouldIndex(): bool

-A DataObject extension implementing this method _completely_ overrides the default logic for determining if the record should be indexed.
-This should be used with caution, as it foregoes standard checks regarding the record's visibility, publication status, etc. In most cases, you should use `canIndexInSearch()` instead.
+**Use with caution**, as this foregoes standard checks regarding the record's permissions, publication status, etc. In most cases, you should use `canIndexInSearch()` instead.

 ### onBeforeAttributesFromObject(): void